-- B. The development is shielded from the impacts of adjacent uses such as streets, service and storage areas; and - C. Landscaping shall conform with and actively further any Middlebury street tree and neighborhood improvement plans adopted for the subject area. - D. Trees and other vegetation will be incorporated into landscaping plans to provide functional benefits such as mitigation of stormwater runoff and providing shade. - II.
+- II.
+General Standard Every land development and building project shall provide and maintain street and parking lot shade trees and landscaping to complement buildings and sufficient screening so that: - A. Neighboring properties are shielded from any adverse external effects of that development; and - B. The development is shielded from the impacts of adjacent uses such as streets, service and storage areas; and - C. Landscaping shall conform with and actively further any Middlebury street tree and neighborhood improvement plans adopted for the subject area. - D. Trees and other vegetation will be incorporated into landscaping plans to provide functional benefits such as mitigation of stormwater runoff and providing shade. - III.
 Landscaping Plans- for all commercial projects and major residential projects (3 or more dwellings), the Applicant must provide a Landscape Plan showing the locations and types of all existing trees greater than 6" dbh and proposed plantings, including species and size.
-This plan is subject to review by the Zoning Administrator, who may refer the Plan to the Conservation Commission and Design Advisory Committee, for providing input to the DRB. - III.
+This plan is subject to review by the Zoning Administrator, who may refer the Plan to the Conservation Commission and Design Advisory Committee, for providing input to the DRB. - IV.
 Preservation of Landscape The DRB may require modifications to the site plan to preserve existing site landscaping and features. - A. Site contours shall depart only minimally from the character of the natural site and surrounding features. - B. Removal of vegetation shall be limited to the minimum necessary for safe construction.
 Areas disturbed during construction shall be revegetated by the Applicant. - C. Where development occurs in a forested or partially-forested area, the applicant may be required to submit recommendations from a professional forester regarding placement of improvements and removal of trees. - D. Where tree coverage does not exist or has been removed, new plantings may be required.
-This may be subject to review by the Town Tree Warden. - E. The annual mowing of open fields and meadows may be required by the DRB to preserve scenic views.
-Where mowing is required, the DRB may impose a requirement that mowing take place after June 15 in order to protect nesting birds. - F. Wherever possible, existing healthy trees and shrubs shall be preserved. - IV.
-Screening and Outdoor buffering requirements Screening shall include a mixture of vegetation that creates a visual buffer (not necessarily an impervious "wall").
-The introduction of attractive fencing integrated with the vegetation can also be used to define the buffer.
-The amount and type of plantings will be determined by the DRB based on: - The location and context of the site - The type of use - Proximity to neighbors - The pattern and extent of existing vegetation (on-site and in the immediate area).
+This may be subject to review by the Town Tree Warden.